Why does the faith of so many Christians waver? Why does their commitment run hot and cold?

 He put them in boats in the middle of storms, forced them to confront demonic spirits, chastised them for not being able to pray for one hour, set them at odds with their own religious leaders, and even called them devils.

-He didn’t seem to care much about their feelings or emotional hung-ups or the baggage they carried from past relationships.
+He didn’t seem to care much about their feelings or emotional hang-ups or the baggage they carried from past relationships.

 It wasn’t that He didn’t love them, but that He knew that if they followed Him they would be connected to the very source of the healing they needed.
 Jesus is the source of healing, forgiveness, and hope.
 Healing, forgiveness, and hope are the byproducts of walking with Him.